|Text Index||Custom Search|

 Dr. Allbritten holds a Doctor of Arts degree in chemistry from Middle Tennessee State University, Murfreesboro, a master of science degree in mathematics from Murray State University, Murray, KY, and a bachelor of science degree in chemistry, also conferred by Murray State University.

 Dr. John BelohlavekDr.
-John Belohlavek is the Dean of History at the University of South Florida in Tampa.
+John Belohlavek is the Professor and Former Chair of History at the University of South Florida in Tampa.
 He is an established author with his three books, titled: George M. Dallas: Jacksonian Patrician, Let the Eagle Soar: Foreign Policy of Andrew Jackson, and Broken Glass: Caleb Cushing and the Shattering of the Union.
 His scholarly expertise is in Florida studies, Native American studies, political history, social history, Civil War, colonial studies, and U.S. Foreign Affairs.

 He has participated in a variety of Florida Humanities Council-sponsored events, especially focusing on 19th century Florida.
 He has also served as a member of the Florida Humanities Council for the past two years with an emphasis on developing teacher skills/opportunities and statewide programs.
 He is a former member of the State Board of Community Colleges and served from June 1992 to September 2001.